pingcap/community/contributors/README.md

 go test -run=^$ -bench=BenchmarkXXX -count=10
 ```

-**Tip**: To make the result more readable, you can copy and paste the output to two both the old.txt and new.txt, and then run:
+**Tip**: To make the result more readable, you can copy and paste the output to both the old.txt and new.txt, and then run:

 ```
 benchstat old.txt new.txt
 ```

-and paste the result into your pull request description.
+Paste the result into your pull request description.
 Here is a good [example](https://github.com/pingcap/tidb/pull/12903#issue-331440170).

 ### Security